amarine-py/crag-apps/planning/Proposal.md

 >   - Depends on "As Lars, I want to be able to create an account on Partner Finder to explore member-only features."

 ### Uma is a user of Partner Finder with an existing climber profile

+> As Uma, I want to search for other climbers on Partner Finder by name or location.
+> - Uma should be able to search for other registered climbers on Partner Finder by username or by location

+> As Uma, I want to filter my search results based on a number of characteristics.
+> - Uma should be able to narrow her search results by applying filters on the search page

 > As Uma, I want to edit my climber profile.
 > - Uma should be able to make changes to her profile and have them persist.